To start monitoring your crops, you need to add fields to your account first. There are several available options:

-You can either drag-and-drop files onto the web page or click Select Files.
+You can either drag-and-drop files onto the web page or click Add your fields.

 As soon as the field contours appear on the map along with the field card data in the right sidebar menu, click Add to my fields to complete the operation.

 Or you can click Cancel (located just below the Add to my fields button) to abort.

 A modal window will offer you two choices: